 Storage Daemon Data Volume Encryption

-If data spooling is enabled, the data in the data spool is not encrypted.
+If Data Spooling is enabled, the data located in the specified Spool Directory is not subject to encryption.

 Important